 - Hepatitis B: Not a bad idea.
 Ask your physician.

 - Cholera: Ask your physician.
 Not usually recommended any more.

 - Typhoid: Not a bad idea to be safe.
 The tablet form, Vivotif Berna, is good for five years.

-- Malaria: No problem in Kathmandu, since we are above the zone of malaria, but if you plan on traveling to lower elevations in Nepal, or to certain parts of Thailand before/after the trip then malaria chemoprophylaxis is highly recommended.
+- Malaria: No problem in Bhutan, since we are above the zone of malaria, but if you plan on traveling to lower elevations, or to certain parts of Thailand before/after the trip then malaria chemoprophylaxis is highly recommended.

 We recommend that you visit the travel clinic at a major University Hospital or your local Public Health Department for the most up to date info on travel requirements, or check the Center for Disease Control Website at www.cdc.gov.

 We take great pride in the long term relationships we have built with our local staff.
 They do a great job, we pay and tip them well, and they enjoy working for IMG.
 We make sure that the IMG porters have adequate clothing, equipment, shelter, sleeping arrangements, food, cooking equipment and water.
 Sick or injured porters are properly cared for.
 All loads are weighed to ensure that porters are carrying loads that don't exceed their physical ability or legal limits.
 Porters are paid a fair wage for their work and are paid tip money directly from the tip pool at the end of the expedition (no middleman taking a cut).

 What is the policy on Leave No Trace?

 IMG is committed to Leave No Trace.
 All human waste and garbage is disposed of properly.